Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 Sometimes

-times in an intimate moment that I have whispered to my fiancée, “I love you
+that on several occasions I romantically told my fiancée, “I love you

 so much, Mara!”